kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md

 ### §294.40   Aircraft accident liability insurance requirements.

-No Canadian charter air taxi operator shall engage in charter air service unless such carrier has and maintains in effect aircraft accident liability coverage that meets the requirements of part 205 of this chapter.
-Evidence of such insurance coverage, in the form of a certificate of insurance, as required in part 205 of this chapter, shall be maintained on file with the Department's Office of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division, at all times.
+No Canadian charter air taxi operator shall engage in charter air service unless such carrier has and maintains in effect aircraft accident liability coverage that meets the requirements of [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]].
+Evidence of such insurance coverage, in the form of a certificate of insurance, as required in [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]], shall be maintained on file with the Department's Office of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division, at all times.

 (Approved by the Office of Management and Budget under control number 3024-0050)